 It is critical to reward your pet as soon as the desired behavior occurs.
 For example, if you are working on the command “sit,” reward your pet as soon as he sits to reinforce the wanted action.
 If you wait until your pet is starting to stand up again, the reward will be associated with standing up instead of sitting.

 Consistency in your training will help your pet learn faster and reinforce wanted behaviors.
 It is very important that everyone in the family uses the same verbal cues and timing, otherwise your dog or cat could become confused by what you want from them.
 For verbal cues, be sure to use short words such as “sit” or “down”.
 Use a calm voice and do not repeat the word.

 Once your pet is reliably repeating the behavior you want, you can gradually reduce how often they are given physical rewards like treats or toys, but be sure to continue verbal praise.
 Don’t reduce the frequency of rewards too quickly – otherwise, your pet could become confused or frustrated.
 Your pet needs to understand that he will eventually be rewarded for correct behaviors.

 Sometimes pets do not learn as quickly as we would like.
 It is important to keep your frustration in check.
-Take a break from training, and if you feel like you are not making the proper amount of progress, consider getting help from a professional trainer.
+Take a break from training, and if you feel like you are not making the proper amount of progress, consider getting help from one of our recommended professional trainers.